Morraine Lake Banff National Park

 Canada is the world's second-largest country and has diverse climates from east to west.
 The country has 5 main regions and 8 different geographic climates.
 Consequently, it's impossible to label one season as the best time to visit Canada.
 Summer could be mild in the central region and extreme in the Northern Territories, while winter can be mild in the North and extreme in the Prairie.
 Individual preferences also play a huge role.
 That's why understanding the 4 seasons in Canada, their peculiarities, and how best to enjoy them can help you decide the best time to visit.
+Let us inspire you on your next Canadian Holiday with our range of handpicked tours.

 summer-kayaking-canada